Search engine optimization is vastly different than it was just a few years ago.

 The trick here much of the time is that they use email marketing as part of their SEO strategy.

-The magic is in the list.
+The Blog SEO Magic is in the List.

 Over the years smart bloggers are accumulating a list of email addresses of people who are interested in their content.